kamranahmedse/developer-roadmap/content/pages/about.md

 ## What is roadmap.sh?

-Roadmap.sh is the place containing community curated roadmaps, study plans, paths and resources for the budding developers.
-It started as a [set of charts to guide the developers](https://github.com/kamranahmedse/developer-roadmap) who are confused about what should they learn next but that alone wasn't enough so I expanded it into the website to get more contributors involved.
+Developers Roadmap is the place containing community curated roadmaps, study plans, paths and resources for the budding developers.
+It started as a [set of charts to guide the developers](https://github.com/deepCoreb4/developer-roadmap) who are confused about what should they learn next but that alone wasn't enough so I expanded it into the website to get more contributors involved.

 ## What are the plans for roadmap.sh?

 The website started off as
-a [simple repository containing a few charts](https://github.com/kamranahmedse/developer-roadmap) for developers and based on my personal opinions but it could have been much more than that so I decided to expand it to a website where people can contribute to study plans with their areas of expertise as well, add more roadmaps, write guides etc.
+a [simple repository containing a few charts](https://github.com/deepcoreb4/developer-roadmap) for developers and based on my personal opinions but it could have been much more than that so I decided to expand it to a website where people can contribute to study plans with their areas of expertise as well, add more roadmaps, write guides etc.